 - Create a Card Visual for Sale Value, COGS, and Gross Profit.
 Insert card first.

 - Now drag and drop the “sale value” column to “Fields.”

 - It should give us total sales value in the card.

-- As you can see above by default card visual apply the number formatting and total sale value says “99.37 M”.
+- As you can see above by default card visual, apply the number formatting, and the total sale value says “99.37 M”.
 We can change the formatting of this card under the formatting section.

 - Now to monthly Sales, COGS, and Gross Profit choose the “Matrix” table.